 Based on this legend, a Native American chieftain raised his daughter on the cliff to protect her from European settlers.
 One day, she saw something down in the valley and shot an arrow nearby to get its attention.

-It ended up being a member of the Cherokee Brave, a problem as she was a member of the Chickasaw tribe.
+It ended up being a Cherokee Brave, a problem as she was a member of the Chickasaw tribe.
 These two tribes did not get along very well but the Chickasaw princess and the Brave became lovers.

 Later on, the Brave saw an omen in the sky signaling that his tribe needed him to return.
 He didn’t want to go and decided to jump from the Blowing Rock to avoid his responsibilities.

 Grief-stricken, his lover prayed and prayed until he blew back into her arms.